-Students will be included on SEN support if they have an identified SEN and require provision that is additional to or different from, that made generally for others of the same age in our school setting.
-This provision is planned and reviewed termly using an Individual Support Plan.
+Students with an identified SEN who require provision that is additional to or different from that made generally for others of the same age in our school setting, will be identified as 'K' Students.
+This provision is planned and reviewed termly using an Individual Education Plan and pupil passports.